NIS2 in Finland

 Entities within scope must:

-- Provide corporate identification details
+- Provide corporate identification details.

-- Disclose sector classification
+- Disclose sector classification and the services covered by NIS2.

 Self-identification is mandatory where entities meet statutory thresholds.